British Rail Class 377: Traction current supply

 All units can receive power via third-rail pick-up which provides 750 V DC.
 There are eight pick-up shoes per unit (twice the number of previous generation 4-car electric multiple units), and this enables them to ride smoothly over most third-rail gaps.
 The units in the 377/2, 377/5 and 377/7 sub-classes are dual-voltage, and are fitted with a pantograph to pick up 25 kV AC from overhead lines.
 On these units (and on single-voltage sub-class 377/6), the shoe mechanism is air-operated so that when powered down, or working on AC overhead lines, the shoe is raised out of the way.
-This is used on trains from Hemel Hempstead to Clapham Junction, which use part of the West Coast Main Line between Hemel Hempstead and Willesden Junction, and then the West London Line towards Clapham Junction.
+This is used on trains from Watford Junction to Clapham Junction, which use part of the West Coast Main Line between Watford Junction and Willesden Junction, and then the West London Line towards Clapham Junction.
 These trains change to third-rail DC supply on a dual-voltage section of the West London line north of Shepherd's Bush.
 Since March 2009, dual-voltage Class 377 units operated some Thameslink Bedford to Brighton, Rochester and Ashford services (see below).
 The Bedford to Brighton services are now run by Class 700s, while the Class 377/5s themselves are now operated by Southeastern.

 Among the remaining units, the trailer coach in each unit has a recess in its roof where a pantograph could be fitted, to allow for future conversion to overhead AC power.